The necessity of universal human duties

 First and foremost is: agreement on a common goal to be kept in mind when drawing up guidelines for people’s decisions (choices).
 Presumably nobody will disagree with this objective being described as –

-Next comes the difficult part: discussing the merits of proposed duties and establish agreement when that is reached eventually.
+Next comes the difficult part: discussing the merits of proposed duties and formulate the agreement when that is reached.
 At this point the duty can be added to the list of duties that is to become the counterbalance of the list of rights in the UDHR, and thus is backed by the authority of Mankind.

 The duties concerned are truly basic.
 When they are anchored in the conscience of human beings they can serve as the moral bedrock for all human decision-making.